WebAssembly/rounding-mode-control/proposals/rounding-mode-control/Overview.md

 | O.f_I_floor(x) |  `=`  |  `min { y \| y ∈ O\{-0.0}, y <= F(x)      })`                 |
 | O.f_I_trunc(x) |  `=`  |  `if 0 < F(x) then O.f_I_floor(x) else O.f_I_ceil(x)`        |

-Here means `minimal` a functions that gives the set of minimal elements of the input set.
+Here `maximal` means a function that gives the set of maximal elements of the input set.
 So the result set is either a non zero number singleton or the set `{-0.0, 0.0}`.
 Here `max` and `min` are parameterized on the relation `<` with the additional having `-0.0 < 0.0` to make the relation total.

 ## redundants

-The following functions are redundant and simple to implement:
+The following functions are redundant and simple to implement.
+For instance:
 ```
 f32.convert_i32_s_ceil
 f32.convert_i32_s_floor